 Challeng e number Detail of challenge 1 We must provide a culture of Trauma-Informed practice so that children can develop self-regulation skills and have high standards of emotional literacy.
 2 We must implement an oracy/ vocabulary curriculum so that it leads to higher outcomes for English and the wider curriculum subjects.
 3 We must implement a reading for pleasure curriculum that leads to a better self-view of children as readers, becoming avid readers.
 The school needs to provide any support where progress may have stalled or where time constraints at home are evident to practise the skill of reading as reading is fundamental to everything.
 4 We must secure a greater ambition for all children by focusing on the main thing and that is teaching and learning.
 Switching focus to attainment and working systematically between teachers and leaders to secure high standards and removing barriers to this will enable all to thrive.
 5 We must play our part as an 'anchor institution' in our community to support families who may be struggling to meet basic needs due to the ongoing cost of living crisis.
 Evidence shows that children cannot learn if they are hungry, not safe and not warm and/or have unsuitable clothing.
-6 Our attendance data over the last year indicates that attendance among pupils has been lower than others.
-There are some pupils who are 'persistently absent' and this has a significant negative impact on the progress that they are making.
+6 Our attendance data over the last year indicates that attendance among disadvantaged pupils has been between 1 - 2% lower than for non-disadvantaged pupils.
+There are some disadvantaged pupils that are 'persistently and stubbornly absent' and this has a significant negative impact on the progress that they are making.